by Martin Maenza, partially adapted from Hawk and Dove v2 #5 by Barbara and Karl Kesel and Chris Wozniak

 Thanks to his wings, Golden Eagle made excellent progress, and soon the first signs of the beach started to become visible on the horizon.
 Now to find the spot Hank said they’d be at.
 Can’t wait to, like, scope Renee in her new bikini.
 Golden Eagle switched to the telescopic vision in his helmet.
 As he scanned along the surf and shore, visions of scantily clad bathers danced across his view.

 “Whoa!
 What’s that?”
 The helmet’s enhanced sight picked up a situation that just might benefit from his help.
 Golden Eagle altered his course.

-Lisa Morel was not one easily surprised.
-In her line of work as an oceanographer, the twenty-four-year-old blond had been in many exotic locations around the world and had witnessed some of the most amazing sights that nature had to offer.
+Lisa Morel wasn’t one to be easily surprised.
+In her line of work as an oceanographer, the twenty-four-year-old blonde had been in many exotic locations around the world and had witnessed some of the most amazing sights that nature had to offer.
 There was even a time, for a brief period during her youth, that she herself would have been considered something of a marvel.

 [(*) Editor’s note: See “Aquaman Meets Aquagirl,” Adventure Comics #266 (November, 1959).]

 Lisa still enjoyed the sea, despite her loss, and had made it her life’s work to study its creatures.
 She was currently working on her doctorate in this particular area of science.
 Luckily, she had been doing some studies off the San Francisco shore when she noticed a humpback whale heading into much too shallow water.
 Despite her best efforts, the sea creature managed to get itself stranded on the beach.
 Lisa was trying her best to get it back in the water when she spied an approaching figure in the air.

 “Hello!” called the Golden Eagle as he slowed his descent.
 “Perhaps I can give you a hand, Miss.”